GlitchedPolygons/UnityGlitchedLocaleClientDocs/docfx_project/api/index.md

 # Welcome to this API Documentation

-## To get started navigating these docs, click [_here_](https://glitchedpolygons.github.io/UnityGlitchedLocaleClientDocs/api/GlitchedPolygons.Localization.html) and dive in!
+## To get started navigating these docs, expand the table of content on this page and dive right in!